Thomas of Cana: Medieval Era

-The native tradition places Thomas’ arrival in 345 A.D.; Reports by colonial officials give varying dates from 345 to 811 A.D.
+The existing native tradition places Thomas’ arrival in 345 A.D.; Reports by colonial officials give varying dates from 345 to 811 A.D.
 Thomas is said to have been a Syrian merchant, distinct from Thomas the Apostle, who preceded him in evangelizing in India.
 According to the traditions, Thomas of Cana led a group of 72 families, as well as clergymen, to the port city of Kodungallur in the Malabar coast.
 There they met and supplemented the Saint Thomas Christians, who had been evangelized by Thomas the Apostle in the 1st century.

 Thomas was granted a copper-plate grant by the Chera Dynasty which gave his party and all native Christians socio-economic privileges.
 The Thomas of Cana copper plates are noted to have existed in Kerala until the 17th century, after which point they were lost.
 The Kollam Syrian plates of the 9th century historically mentioned a brief of the arrival of Knai Thoma.
-This is believed to have been a notation of the previous rights given to the Kerala Syrian Christians.

 Scholars state the arrival of Thomas of Cana reflects a historical migration of East Syriac Christians to India.
 This may have been the era in which the region's relationship with the Church of the East developed.
 Stephen Neill suggests that East Syriac Christians may have come to India specifically because there was already an established Christian community, to whom they imparted East Syriac traditions.

 Historian Dr. Benedict Vadakkekara notes that the arrival of Thoma and the Knanaya community was not only a turning point for the St. Thomas Christians, but also exhibits that the native Christians were not entirely isolated from foreign Christian centers:

 “Related with East Syriac Church: The spatial separateness of the St Thomas Christians from Christian centres in other lands was not in every way absolute, as at an early stage of their history they found themselves in rapport with the East Syriac Church.
 Neither their traditions nor their posterior documents exhibit any sign of constraint or bad blood occasioned by such a relationship.
 On the other hand everything goes to show that it was a happy working arrangement.
 Their being in dire straits early on in their history and the arrival on the scene of the progenitors of the present-day "Southists" as benefactors, appears to coincide with the Community's acceptance of fellowship with the East Syriac Church.”